 Special Topics & Events

-• We host a variety of special topics and events such as our virtual RootsTech Party, Tours, or Tutorials on technical topics.
-These programs are open to everyone, and sometimes theyā€™re smaller insider events tailored to the interests of our members.
+• We host a variety of special topics and events, such as our virtual RootsTech Party, Tours, and Tutorials on technical topics.
+These programs are open to everyone.
+Watch for our occasional special programs, too!
+Topics include book publishing, media, and family archives.

 A dedicated Membersā€™ Corner